CulDeVu/culdevu.github.io/thought/2024-05-03-lisp-machine.md

 == Lisp machine simulator
-=== wip
+=== A learning project or NIH?
+I can't even tell anymore.

-# history
+# History

 In the 19-something-or-other John McCarthy invented Lisp probably.

-Soon after that, people began to wisper about lisp machines.
+Soon after that, people began to whisper about lisp machines.
 I don't know when it began, but it seems to go back a long ways.
 But to contain it, I'm going to be picking my historical events to tell a story.

 In November 1974, Tom Knight wrote a piece for the MIT AI Memos detailing a hypothetical machine optimized to run lisp.
 Machines optimized to run a particular language was a big thing back in the 60s, apparently.
 At this point lisp was being widely used in the MIT AI lab, so this was an interesting and maybe practical proposal.
 It went over the design of the CPU and instruction encoding and such.
 I have a hard time reading it personally, but it apparently made a splash.